Who We Are

 Our Vision

-We recognize that the social determinants of health are not only about material needs, but about social justice.
+We recognize that the social determinants of health are not only about material needs but also about social justice.

 We view these solutions as complex interventions and hence, any evaluation must be iterative, adaptable to new information and use both qualitative and quantitative data.
 Our methods are informed by clinical epidemiology, developmental evaluation and realist evaluation.